tumblrkaga/gmailAPI/README.md

 1. Prerequisites

    * Python 2.4 or greater (to provide a web server)
-   * A Google account with Gmail enabled
+   * A Google account with GmailAPI enabled

 2. Clone or download the folder is the location where you like to work(current working directory - cwd)